Ben Thomas (rugby union)

-Ben Thomas (born 25 November 1998) is a Welsh rugby union player who plays for Cardiff Rugby and the Wales national team as a centre.
+Ben Thomas (born 25 November 1998) is a Welsh rugby union player who plays for Cardiff Rugby and the Wales national team as a centre and occasionally fly-half.

 Early life

 Thomas attended Cardiff and Vale College and was the first captain of the academy team.
 He was part of the Cardiff Academy for the 2017–18 season, and retained for the 2018–19 season.
 Despite developing as a 10, Thomas switched to inside centre ahead of the 2018–19 season.
 Following a successful transition, Thomas was named Best Newcomer in the Premiership after helping Cardiff RFC claim the National Cup, the club's first silverware since 2009.

 Professional career

 Cardiff

 Thomas made his Cardiff debut on 16 November 2019 against Calvisano.
 Thomas made his first start on 7 December 2019, scoring a try and subsequently named Man of the Match.

 Thomas signed an extension with Cardiff on 25 July 2023, and agreed to a further extension on 18 December 2024.

 During the 2023–24 season, Thomas captained Cardiff for two fixtures in South Africa.

+Thomas was awarded the "The Peter Thomas Player of the Season" at the end of the 2025-26 season.